Frequently Asked Questions

 How long does the FDA 510(k) review process typically take?

-FDA has 90 days to review and approve/deny a 510(k), however FDA may request additional information around day 45.
+FDA has 90 days to review and clear/deny a 510(k), however FDA may request additional information around day 45.
 This request may put FDA's review clock on hold.
 The submitter is generally given up to 180 additional days to produce the requested information, after which FDA uses the remaining days from the initial 90 to finish their review.

 How do I determine the classification (Class I, II, or III) of my medical device?